redhotvengeance/compiln/README.md

 compiln build
 ```

 Use the `-b` argument to compile without versioning.
+To compile specific files, pass the files as a comma-delimitated list with the `-f` flag.

 Note that the CLI requires `compiln.json` in order to utilize plugins and know which files should be compiled.